Semianalytic calculation of the gravitational wave spectrum induced by curvature perturbations: Pad e(-like) approximations for SIGW spectra

 First, let us consider the case of the power law $\mathcal{P}_\zeta (k)$ studied in Sec.~\ref{sssec:RD_power-law}.
 For the $n_\text{s}$ dependence of the coefficient $Q(n_\text{s})$ in eq.~\eqref{Omega_GW_RD_power-law}, we propose a Pad\'e(-like) approximation

 This is shown by the dashed green line in Fig.~\ref{fig:Q} with the parameters in Tab.~\ref{tab:Q_fit}.
 This choice is just an illustration of the idea of the approximation.
-The plotting region in Fig.~\ref{fig:Q} and the fitting region is $-1.395\leq n_\text{s}-1 \leq 1.365$.
+Both the plotting region in Fig.~\ref{fig:Q} and the fitting region are $-1.395\leq n_\text{s}-1 \leq 1.365$.

 Next, let us consider the case of the top-hat function $\mathcal{P}_\zeta(k)$ studied in Sec.~\ref{sssec:RD_top-hat}.
 Combining the information of the IR limit~\eqref{Omega_GW_RD_top-hat_IR-limit} and the plateau part asymptoting to the scale-invariant case, we consider the following ansatz,